mendhak/eleventy-satisfactory/README.md

 * Notice boxes such as info, warning, success
 * Seamless gist integration as code blocks
 * Github repo cards generator
-* No tags listings, no site navigation, no social, no landing page
+* No tags listings, no site navigation, no social, no landing page, no analytics
 * Draft posts appear locally
 * UI testing (for this repo)
 * Github Actions for publishing